Once X-Pack is installed, start securing Elasticsearch by configuring the built-in user passwords.

 This generates a ZIP file.
 Unzip the contents somewhere safe.

-Generate X.509 certificates and private keys using the CA from Step 1:
+Generate X.509 certificates and private keys using the CA from Step 1.
+For example:

 This generates another ZIP file.
 Extract the contents somewhere in the